ianrrees/ianrrees.github.io/_posts/2017-04-07-scoreboard.markdown

 ---
 First and foremost, we want a project that is easy to solder together, involves some steps that require a bit less fine motor control than soldering, and that will result in something interesting.
 Secondary to those goals, we want a functioning scoreboard.

+As the guys cleaned off the old signs, I stuck a few 5mm LEDs on a piece of junk PCB, and hooked them up to a battery so we could figure out what an appropriate spacing will be.
+My initial thought was that 4 LEDs for each segment would look good, but we ended up deciding on 6.

 Personal Goals
 ---
 I spend a lot of my work time reading embedded and application level code, thinking about electronics, occasionally making things work.
 So, while in some sense this is just a "toy project", there are a few things I'd like to accomplish with it: